alexpichel/okb-gatsby/content/posts/2016-02-05--rapid/index.md

 agencyid: "ppb"
 agency: "Portland Police Bureau"
 category: "Policing"
-tags:
+tags: [Property Crime, Technology, Theft]
-  - "Property Crime"
-  - "Technology"
-  - "Theft"
 subTitle: "An automated property database used by multiple agencies led to a fourfold increase of one agency's recoveries of stolen property."
 ---